 2. Establish Strong Access Management

-• Role-based access control (RBAC): Only give employees access to what they need.
+- Role-based access control (RBAC): Only provide employees access to what they need.

-• Multi-Factor Authentication (MFA): Especially for email, admin tools, cloud platforms.
+- Multi-Factor Authentication (MFA): Especially for email, admin tools, and cloud platforms.

-• Employee offboarding process: Remove access immediately when staff leave.
+- Employee offboarding process: Immediately revoke access when staff members leave.

 3. Secure Your Infrastructure

-• Firewall + endpoint protection: Apply firewalls, antivirus, and anti-malware tools to all endpoints.
+- Firewall and endpoint protection: Apply firewalls, antivirus, and anti-malware tools to all endpoints.

-• Secure your Wi-Fi: Use strong encryption (WPA3), change default router credentials.
+- Secure your Wi-Fi: Use strong encryption (e.g., WPA3) and change default router credentials.

 4. Protect Business Data

-• Data encryption: Use encryption for storage (at rest) and transmission (in transit).
+- Data encryption: Use encryption for both storage (at rest) and transmission (in transit).

-• Regular backups: Automate backups, store them off-site or in the cloud, and test recovery.
+- Regular backups: Automate backups, store them off-site or in the cloud, and test recovery procedures.

 5. Employee Training and Awareness

-• Mandatory cybersecurity training: Teach employees how to spot phishing, scams, and risky behavior.
+- Mandatory cybersecurity training: Teach employees how to identify phishing attempts, scams, and risky behavior.

-• Simulated phishing attacks: Test and train staff continuously.
+- Simulated phishing attacks: Continuously test and train employees.

-• Cyber hygiene tips: Lock screens, avoid public Wi-Fi, secure passwords.
+- Cyber hygiene tips: Lock screens, avoid public Wi-Fi, and use secure passwords.

 6. Develop Security Policies

-• Acceptable Use Policy (AUP): Define what employees can/can’t do with company devices and networks.
+- Acceptable Use Policy (AUP): Define what employees can and cannot do with company devices and networks.

-• Bring Your Own Device (BYOD) policy: Require device security measures for personal phones/laptops used for work.
+- Bring Your Own Device (BYOD) Policy: Require security protocols for personal devices used for work.

 7. Continuous Monitoring and Detection

-• Use monitoring tools (like SIEM): Track network activity and flag anomalies..
+- Use monitoring tools (e.g., SIEM): Track network activity and flag anomalies.

-• Log management: Keep and review logs of access, system changes, etc.
+- Log management: Maintain and review logs of access, system changes, and security events.

-• External scans and penetration testing: Test defenses at least annually.
+- External scans and penetration testing: Test your defenses at least once a year.

 8. Incident Response and Recovery

-• Assign a response team: Internal staff or a managed security provider.
+- Assign a response team: Designate internal staff or partner with a managed security provider.

-• Post-incident review: What happened, what worked, and what will be improved?
+- Post-incident review: Analyze what happened, what worked, and how to improve.

 9. Audit, Test, and Improve

-• Regular security audits: Internal or external reviews of security posture.
+- Regular security audits: Conduct internal or external reviews of your security posture.

-• Vulnerability scans: Look for flaws before attackers do.
+- Vulnerability scans: Identify flaws before attackers do.

-We can not stress enough how important cyber security is in todays IT planning process.
-Billions of dollars are lost to cyber bullies every year in the United States alone.
-Contact a MSP near you and get to work on a cyber security plan it can save thousands of dollars in lost time and money.
+We cannot stress enough how important cybersecurity is in today’s IT planning process.
+Billions of dollars are lost to cybercriminals every year in the United States alone.
+Contact a Managed Services Partner team member today and get started on a cybersecurity plan that could save your business thousands of dollars in lost time and revenue.

-Managed Services Partners LLC cyber security, connection management, and infrastructure management.
-Our goal is to offer customers information and technology solutions with the best customer service in the business.
+Managed Services Partners, LLC offers cybersecurity, connection management, and infrastructure management.
+Our mission is to provide clients with leading-edge IT solutions supported by the best customer service in the industry.